top of page

 lena.hackl(a.t_))uni-hamburg.de

-I’m a PhD candidate at CoSy.Bio since April 2021.
-I studied Computer Science at TUM and gained some experience with ligand binding site prediction in a project at Rostlab and as a research assistant on Human T-cell Immunology at Zielinski Lab.
-I joined the Chair of Experimental Bioinformatics at TUM to work on exon-specific differences in microRNA regulation due to alternative splicing for my Master’s thesis.
-Currently I'm interested in the study of alternative splicing in transcription factors.
+I’m a PhD candidate at CoSy.Bio since April 2021 after finishing my M.Sc.
+Computer Science at TUM.
+Before, I gained some experience with ligand binding site prediction using CNNs and Class Activation maps at Rostlab and with single cell analysis in human T-cell immunology at Zielinski Lab.
+At the Chair of Experimental Bioinformatics at TUM I worked on exon-specific differences in microRNA regulation due to alternative splicing for my Master’s thesis.
+Currently I'm excited to research the application of deep learning methods for extracting splice junctions from RNAseq data with low sequencing depth.

 MahdieRafiei_edited.jpg